perrysanders/ChrCodes/README.md

 # ChrCodes Microsoft Access VBA.
-Find specific chr() characters in any local table.
+Find chr() characters in any local table.
-ChrCodes table contains 255 specific Chr() codes with a "1" or "0" status.
+The application contains a table ChrCodes with 255 specific Chr() codes with a "1" or "0" status.
-The application will create a new field for each field in the selectedTable called [YourFiledName]_Error looping through both ChrCodes and selectedTable.
+The application creates a new field for the "selectedTable" called [YourFiledName]_Error looping through both ChrCodes and selectedTable.
-The specific character name will display in the new [YourFiledName]_Error field.
+Special character names will display in the new [YourFiledName]_Error field.
-This code can be modified to find or replace any character in a string.
+This application can be modified to find or replace any character in a string.